 Hospitals that have earned ACC Chest Pain Center with Primary PCI Accreditation have proven exceptional competency in treating patients with heart attack symptoms and have primary PCI available 24/7 every day of the year.
+This accreditation is based on rigorous onsite evaluation of the St. Francis' staff's ability to evaluate, diagnose and treat patients who may be experiencing a heart attack.
 As required to meet the criteria of the accreditation designation, they have streamlined their systems from admission to evaluation to diagnosis and treatment all the way through to appropriate post-discharge care and recommendations and assistance in patient lifestyle changes.
 In addition, they have formal agreements with other facilities that regularly refer heart attack patients to their facility for primary PCI.

 “ACC Accreditation Services is proud to bestow Chest Pain Center with Primary PCI Accreditation on St. Francis Medical Center,” said Abraham Joseph, vice president of ACC Accreditation Services.
 “We commend St. Francis Medical Center for its demonstrated commitment to providing Northeast Louisiana with excellent cardiac care."